Eyal-CB/mcp-server-couchbase/README.md

 There is an option to run the MCP server in [Server-Sent Events (SSE)](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse) transport mode.

+> Note: SSE mode has been [deprecated](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse-deprecated) by MCP.
+We are investigating adding support for Streamable HTTP.

 #### Usage

 By default, the MCP server will run on port 8080 but this can be configured using the `FASTMCP_PORT` environment variable.